How to order the Wise Visa FIFA World Cup 2026™ card, thanks to Visa

 It’s important to keep in mind that a travel alert only remains active in the ING system for a maximum of 30 days.
 As a result, you want to submit the alert close to your departure date and will need to resubmit it if you’re going to be away for more than 30 days.

-When you use your ING debit card overseas there are some fees that might apply.
+When you use your ING debit card overseas there may be some fees that might apply.

 When you spend money in a currency other than AUD it’s Visa who handles the exchange for ING.¹ The way it works is they convert the amount you spent into AUD, then ING debits that amount from your account.